pcaulfie/pands-project/README.md

 ### Conculsions and Recommendations
 As the species setosa, seem to share little in common with the species versicolor and virginica, the above results must be interpreted carefully.
 I agree with Nichols (2014) that you could draw different conclusions from the data set depending on what question you asked.
 For instance, if the species setosa was excluded from the dataset, entirely different conclusion could be drawn.
 If I were to undertake this study again, instead of trying to assess if pairs of variables are correlated, over all plants in the study, I would to study each species separately.
+I recommend exploring other statistical modelling techniques such as Support Vectom Machines, KNN K - Nearest Neighbours (KNN) Algorithm and Regression in order to test the dataset further.